 The National Institute of mental Health published an article titled – Despite Risks, Benzodiazepine Use Highest in Older People.

 This article reported on research into the prescribing of Benzodiazepines for older adults.
-The older you get the more likely it is that your doctor will prescribe a benzodiazepines for either poor sleep or anxiety.
+The older you get the more likely it is that your doctor will prescribe a benzodiazepine for either poor sleep or anxiety.
 As you age you are more likely to be prescribed higher doses, for longer periods of time.

 Most of these Benzodiazepines were prescribed by primary care doctors rather than by psychiatrists.
 Now here is the problem with that.

-Taking lots of Benzodiazepines appears to increase your risk for developing Alzheimer’s.
+Taking lots of Benzodiazepines appears to increase your risk of developing Alzheimer’s.
 The more you take the higher the risk.
 Take these meds for 180 days or more and your risk of developing Alzheimer’s DOUBLES, or so this one study tells us.